 Our Mystery Picnic Experience

-The hardest part about the Mystery Picnic was to choose one of the great locations.
-I was completely torn, but since we had a few days in the city coming up, that seemed like the perfect opportunity to give this a go.
+The hardest part about the Mystery Picnic was the first step.
+When looking at all the Mystery Picnics, Adelaide alone has around ten options.
+There are nearby regional options, and special seasonal offerings too.
+I was completely torn, but since we had a few days in the city coming up in September, that seemed like the perfect opportunity to create unique memories.
 I chose the season spring-themed picnic “Spring Blossom City Side, Adelaide City” and was looking forward to a relaxed picnic under the beautiful wisteria arbor in the Adelaide Botanic Gardens!
 (Spoiler alert – that’s not where we actually ended up, but if you have seen the amount of people taking photos of the wisteria in September, you will know that wasn’t a realistic spot for a picnic anyway!)

 The afternoon before our picnic was planned, I received an email with a link to the first clue.
 It’s a good idea to solve this clue a little in advance so that you know your starting point.
 We didn’t do it until just before we were about to start, and we were surprised to find the starting point was a little further away than expected.
 It wasn’t a real issue, we just would have left a little earlier.